lfit/releng-docs/docs/project-documentation.rst

    stops working on the project.
 If you would like helpdesk to assist with creating the project for you then open a :ref:`helpdesk ticket <lfdocs-helpdesk>`.

-Activate new created projects in ReadTheDocs using the RTD GUI

 #.
 Login to ReadTheDocs (LFIT can use the lf-rtd account)
 #.
 Click "Import a Project" on the `dashboard